-The guidance on furlough confirms that employees can be furloughed for this reason and it is irrelevant whether or not the employer has seen a downturn in business as a result of Covid.
-The Government website outlines that an employee is eligible for the grant and can be furloughed if they are unable to work, including from home, or working reduced hours because they have caring responsibilities resulting from coronavirus, and can include the following.
+The guidance on furlough confirms that employees can be furloughed for this reason.
+It is irrelevant whether or not the employer has seen a downturn in business as a result of Covid.
+The Government website outlines that an employee is eligible for the grant and can be furloughed if they are unable to work, including from home, or working reduced hours because they have caring responsibilities.
+These responsibilities are resulting from coronavirus, and can include the following.

 Employers should also bear in mind that they do not have the right to place an employee on furlough if they do not wish to be.
-Clearly, some parents will be able to find alternative forms of childcare and may not wish to accept the financial loss that comes from agreeing to be furloughed.
+Clearly, some parents will be able to find alternative forms of childcare.
+They may not wish to accept the financial loss that comes from agreeing to be furloughed.
 Best practice for employers is to discuss the option of furlough with employee-parents rather than simply telling them that they will be furloughed.
 Making a unilateral decision to furlough could expose the employer to a claim for discrimination.

 Please contact David Rushmere if you would like more information about the issues raised in this article or any aspect of employment law.